 The Diversity of Our Network

-In 2019, 6,200 corps members led alongside more than 57,500 alumni in 51 urban and rural regions across the U.S. Each of us brings unique strengths to this work based on our identities and life experiences.
+In 2019, 6,200 corps members led alongside more than 57,500 alumni in more than 50 urban and rural regions across the United States.
+Each of us brings unique strengths to this work based on our identities and life experiences.
 Here’s a snapshot of this diversity in action.

 Corps Member Diversity